-It is not uncommon within the hotel industry to hear of long working hours, multiple shifts and working weekend.
+It is not uncommon within the hotel industry to hear of long working hours, multiple shifts and working weekends.

 Demanding work hours and poor work-life balance is said to be the biggest disadvantage of this industry.

-According to JobStreet.com the situation is worse in Asian countries where at times Hotel industry professionals have to worm up to 18 hours a day during the peak season.
+The situation is worse in Asian countries where at times Hotel industry professionals have to work up to 18 hours a day during the peak season.